How to interpolate strings (formatting) in Python

 How is string interpolation performed in Python?

 String interpolation is the process of evaluating a string literal containing one or more placeholders, yielding a result in which the placeholders are replaced with their corresponding values.
+There are three common ways to interpolate strings in Python:

 format function